Skip to main content

 Model-graded tests

+You can use Bedrock models to grade outputs.
 By default, model-graded tests use OpenAI and require the OPENAI_API_KEY environment variable to be set.
-When using AWS Bedrock, you have the option of overriding the grader for model-graded assertions to point to AWS Bedrock, or other providers.
+However, when using AWS Bedrock, you have the option of overriding the grader for model-graded assertions to point to AWS Bedrock or other providers.

 Note that because of how model-graded evals are implemented, the LLM grading models must support chat-formatted prompts (except for embedding or classification models).

-The easiest way to do this for all your test cases is to add the defaultTest property to your config:
+To set this for all your test cases, add the defaultTest property to your config:

 defaultTest: